vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 <img style="float: right;margin-left:20px" src="../homeassistant/images_afvalbeheer/kliko.jpg" height="150px" alt="Kliko">

 I was looking for a way to reminder me about the waste collection schedule.
-We have four bins and every bin has different recurring schedules.
+We have four trash bins and every bin has different recurring schedules.
 With bank holidays it also changes to another day.
 A single notification was not enough, it can easily be swiped away.
 So I was looking for another nice subtle automation.

-I came up with a RBG LED strip under the dressoir which indicates which bin must be put on the street.
+I came up with a RBG LED strip under the dresser which indicates which trash bin must be put on the street.

 <img src="images_bin_day/bin_day_ledstrip_animation.gif" alt="Bin day - LED strip reminder animation">